rmzetti/hover-exec/READMORE.md

 hello
 ```

-Apart from resetting `vmContext` at the start, these are normal `js` codeblocks.
+Apart from resetting `vmContext`, these are normal `js` codeblocks.

 ---
 ### using require & globals with vm and eval